apache/trafficcontrol/docs/source/api/user_id_deliveryservices_available.rst

 Response Structure
 ------------------
-:displayName: This Delivery Service's name
+:displayName: This :term:`Delivery Service`'s name
-:id:          The integral, unique identifier of this Delivery Service
+:id:          The integral, unique identifier of this :term:`Delivery Service`
-:xmlId:       The 'xml_id' which (also) uniquely identifies this Delivery Service
+:xmlId:       The 'xml_id' which (also) uniquely identifies this :term:`Delivery Service`

 .. code-block:: http
 	:caption: Response Example